Sneaky Tony's bartender

 • Northbridge

 If you fancy a good rum, Sneaky Tony's has your name written all over it.
-A hop, skip or stumble down an alleyway in Chinatown and you’ll find yourself at the unassuming door of Sneaky Tony’s – Perth’s top secret premium rum bar.
-If you wish to enter, you’ll have to proclaim the daily password, which may or may not be found on Facebook or Instagram.
-One you mutter those magic words to the gatekeeper through the tiny, peeking-shutter in the prohibition-style door – well there’s a few more doors – but then you’ll be met with an exposed-brick and timber-laden speakeasy with a touch of American-forward decor.
+A hop, skip or stumble down an alleyway in Chinatown and you’ll find yourself at the unassuming door of Sneaky Tony’s – Perth’s top secret premium rum bar – well, not so secret now.
+If you wish to enter, you’ll have to proclaim the daily password, which may or may not be found on their Facebook or Instagram pages.
+Once you mutter those magic words through a tiny shutter in the prohibition-style door, you’ll be met with an exposed-brick and timber-laden speakeasy with a touch of American-forward decor.
 With shelves boasting an impressive collection of more than 300 rums from all four corners of the globe, there’s sure to be something to tickle your fancy.
-Or, go hard on the cocktails, in which you can order an entire crystal punch bowl.
-For those after hard liquor, the expert mixologists will pinpoint the perfect drink for you.
+Or, go hard on the cocktails, some of which can be ordered in a crystal punch bowl.
+For those after hard liquor, the expert mixologists will concoct the perfect drink for you.

-Time Out tip: There’s no signage on the outside of Sneaky Tony’s locale.
-Just listen carefully for the tunes, and keep a weather eye on punters who look like they know what they’re doing.
+Time Out tip: There’s no signage outside Sneaky Tony’s; just listen carefully for the tunes and keep a watchful eye on punters who look like they know where they’re going.

 Opening hours: Mon-Sun 5pm-12am